Normanton Down Barrows: Significance

 The type and quantity of grave goods found at Normanton Down suggest it was a burial place for people of high social status.
 Lavish burial configurations have also been identified.
 For example, the senior males found buried with daggers were originally placed in the grave lying on their left side.
 These males were most likely community leaders who toted daggers in their daily lives.

 In addition, the location of Normanton Down as a whole suggests a special burial site.
-It was laid out with clear and commanding views of Stonehenge and other ridge tops in every direction (except the northwest), and it is crossed by the same solstitial axis that passes through Stonehenge.
+It was laid out with clear and commanding views of Stonehenge and other ridge tops in every direction (except the north-west), and it is crossed by the same solstitial axis that passes through Stonehenge.
 Further study of Normanton Down has revealed an absence of flint-working on the site relative to its immediately surrounding areas.
 It seems the location was set apart from everyday activities and most likely carried special significance.

 Compared to other similar cemeteries, the Normanton Down location contains an uncommonly high number of disc barrows in addition to several bell barrows and one saucer barrow.